robot-ranger/cppagent/README.md

 ### Top level configuration items

+- `Devices` - Path to the Devices.xml file defining the machine structure.

+  _Default_: `Devices.xml`

-- `AgentDeviceUUID` - Set the UUID of the agent device
+- `Port` - The TCP port number the agent listens on for HTTP requests.

-  _Default_: UUID derived from the IP address and port of the agent
+  _Default_: 5000

 - `BufferSize` - The 2^X number of slots available in the circular buffer for samples, events, and conditions.